Askuno API.

 /api/missions

 This compatibility route remains for existing PR-review inventory integrations.
-New launch users should start from activated Askuno bounty endpoints.
+New launch users should start from registered bounty endpoints.

 curl https://askuno.app/api/missions